zxaos/dice-in-the-dark/readme.md

 # Usage
 * Install the Dice So Nice module and this module.
+    * If necessary, you can use the manifest url `https://github.com/zxaos/dice-in-the-dark/releases/latest/download/module.json`
 * In the configuration for Dice So Nice, select the "Dice in the Dark" preset for the D6 or for all of the dice!

 # License